RustamYuburov/RustamYuburov/README.md

 - 👨‍💻 Right now I'm working as a backend Node.js developer at [Webland.design agency](https://webland.design/)

-- ✏️ I’m currently learning Go through [Go Documentation](https://go.dev/doc/)
+- ✏️ I’m currently learning Go through [Go Documentation](https://go.dev/doc/) and [Go for Beginners](https://hyperskill.org/tracks/25) on Hyperskill

 - 💬 Ask me about **anything!** I'll answer you as soon as possible